Secure CheckoutPersonal information is secured with SSL technology.

 - eBook ISBN:

-Lecturer and Course Coordinator in Prosthodontics and Dental Implantology, Department School of Dentistry, King Faisal University, Saudi Arabia
+Lecturer and Course Coordinator, Department of Prosthodontics and Dental Implantology, College of Dentistry, King Faisal University, Al-Ahsa, Saudi Arabia

-Associate Professor of Dental Biomaterials, Department of Restorative Dentistry, College of Dentistry, Taibah University, Al Madina Al Munawara, Saudi Arabia Visiting Professor, RIPHAH International University, Islamabad, Pakistan
+Associate Professor, Department of Restorative Dentistry, Taibah University, Al Madina Al Munawara, Saudi Arabia

-Farshid Sefat is a Programme Leader/Assistant Professor in Tissue Engineering at the University of Bradford (UK) and Polymer Interdisciplinary Research Centre (Polymer IRC, UK).
-Previously he was Head of Biomedical Engineering Department at King Faisal University (Saudi Arabia) and Visiting Professor at Stevens Institute of Technology (New Jersey, USA).
-He completed his post-doctorate research assistant at the University of Sheffield (UK) in the area of corneal tissue engineering.
-He received his PhD (2011) and BEng.
-(2005) degrees in Biomedical Engineering both from the University of Bradford (UK).
+Dr Farshid Sefat is Assistant Professor (Lecturer) in Biomedical and Electronic Engineering Department at the University of Bradford (UK) and previously was head of Biomedical Engineering Department at King Faisal University (Saudi Arabia) and also a Visiting Professor at Stevens Institute of Technology (New Jersey, USA).
+He completed his post doctorate research assistant at University of Sheffield (UK) in the area of cornea tissue engineering.
+He received his Ph.D.
+(2011) and BEng.
+(2005) degrees from University of Bradford (UK) both in Biomedical Engineering mainly focus on bone cell engineering.
 He also obtained his MSc.
-(2006) in Biomedical Engineering (Cell and Tissue Engineering) from Keele University, (UK).
-His research is based on developing biomaterials to control cellular behaviour with particular emphasis in developing engineered materials for tissue engineering.
+(2006) in Cell and Tissue Engineering from Keele University (UK).
+His research is based on developing biomaterials to control cellular behaviour with particular emphasis in developing engineered materials for various tissue engineering applications.
+He is an author on >100 peer-reviewed journal articles, editorials and review papers and >30 book chapters/edited books.
+He is on the editorial boards and reviewer of >30 numerous journals including Materials Today, Acta Biomaterialia, IEEE, Bone, MDPI, Journal of Orthopaedics & Rheumatology, Materials Science and Engineering C, Journal of Biomechanics and many more.